ihsanakbay/employee-management-api/README.md

 ## Summary

-This project provides api services to create company and it's employees.
+This project provides API services to create and read company and its employees.

 ### Tech Stack